The music world's best-kept secret.

 ………...…[4:00pm – 12:00am | Friday – Sunday]

 The bar is mostly open-air, which makes it more of a summertime hot-spot.
 It can get cold in the winter, but thanks to the massive bonfire roaring in the center of space, they manage to draw a solid crowd year-round.
 They also have a small indoor area where the most devoted patrons can huddle on particularly cold nights.
 It can be pretty hard to move around in there when it gets crowded, but a less busy Tuesday night will reveal a seriously cool place.
 It's a classy, modern take on the wild west, complete with the biggest pair of bull horns you've ever seen mounted over the fireplace.
 Don't leave Nashville without trying this place (provided the weather is decent.)
+I should also mention that the *original* Urban Cowboy is actually in Brooklyn, so this is their 2nd location to date.

 Address: 1200 Villa Pl., #103 Nashville, TN 37212